rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

 ## Citing

-If the datasets, benchmark, or methods are useful for your research, you can reference the following paper:
+If the datasets, benchmark, or methods are useful for your research, you can cite the following paper:

 ```